gleal42/CPP-Modules/README.md

 }
 ```

-Here a and b will execute different functions based on the pointer we are using.<br/>
+Here a and b will execute different functions based on the pointer we are using.
-Usually this behaviour is undesirable.<br/>
+In order to call a function with the same name from base class we need to use a [specific syntax](https://stackoverflow.com/questions/29172315/c-inheritance-of-functions-with-same-name) <br/>

 To fix it we would need to add virtual to Base class ft_random
 ```